Mikhus/domurl/README.md

 ## Install with NPM

-Domurl is available on NPM, but, please make sure you understand that it is browser-use only library:
+Domurl is available on NPM and is now works well for both server and browser:

     $ npm install domurl